-The study will be carried out through intra- and inter-WG teleconferences; mission design teleconference with JPL engineers; mission design meetings at JPL; and a community workshop that is described in more detail below.
-A central activity that cuts across several of the WGs is the development and use of a 'Mission Performance Simulator'.
+Another central activity that cuts across several of the WGs is the development and use of a 'Mission Performance Simulator'.
 The mission performance simulator takes as input a particular instrument configuration (e.g number of detectors, frequencies, resolutions), sky observing pattern, models of sky emission (including CMB and foregrounds), and systematic effects.
 It generates detector timestreams that are used to make maps.
-The maps can be analyzed for their astrophysical content.
+The maps are analyzed for their astrophysical content.